andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ![application architecture diagram](https://github.com/Andre-Gilbert/Twitter-Sentiment-Analysis/blob/main/docs/application_kappa_architecture.png)

-This individual components of the setup above are containerized and orchestrated using Kubernetes.
-The individual resources and their functional relationships are shown in the following:
+The individual components as seen in the big data application architecture above are containerized and orchestrated using Kubernetes.
+The individual resources and their functional relationships are shown in the following diagram:

 - **Service**: Communication gateway to individual pods of a component.
 - **Deployment**: Manage the pods and their lifecycle.